cmcconomy/beangrid/README.md

-# Canadian Coffee Details
+# Beangrid: Canadian Coffee Details

 A little side project for me - I wanted to be able to search across various vendors' beans and find what I want to buy.

-The interface is accessible here: https://cmcconomy.github.io/coffeedeals
-The CSV can be directly accessed via https://cmcconomy.github.io/coffeedeals/coffeedeals.csv
+The interface is accessible here: https://beangrid.mcconomy.org/ The CSV can be directly accessed via https://beangrid.mcconomy.org//coffeedeals.csv

 ## Data processing
 The approach is fairly simple: